alex-bellon/til/README.md

 ## October 2020

+### Sun Oct 11
+- **Apocryphal**: of doubtful authenticity, although widely circulated as being true.
+- The [Five Eyes](https://en.wikipedia.org/wiki/Five_Eyes) is an intelligence alliance comprising Australia, Canada, New Zealand, the United Kingdom and the United States.

+### Sat Oct 10
+- Trix yogurt came after Trix cereal
+- Also, Trix cereal was originally just ball shaped.
+In 1991 they changed to the fruit shaped pieces, then reverted to balls again in 2007.
+Eventually in 2019 they returned to the fruit shapes.

+### Fri Oct 9
+- [Chicken George (politics)](https://en.wikipedia.org/wiki/Chicken_George_(politics)) was a campaign tactic in the 1992 U.S. presidential election, where one or more people in chicken costumes heckled President George H. W. Bush over his refusal to participate in a debate with Democratic candidate Bill Clinton.

+### Thu Oct 8
+- Wikipedia has a [list of wheel-well stowaway flights](https://en.wikipedia.org/wiki/List_of_wheel-well_stowaway_flights).
+Of the 113 people having been recorded doing this, 86 of them died.

+### Wed Oct 7
+- A **flugelhorn** is a brass instrument played by trumpet players primarily in jazz music and sometimes in chamber settings.
+It is pitched in Bb.
+A **mellophone** is a forward facing french horn played by french horn players in a marching band.
+It is pitched in F. Mellophones are larger and MUCH heavier.

+### Tue Oct 6
+- [Polar bear jail](https://en.wikipedia.org/wiki/Polar_bear_jail) is a special building in Churchill, Manitoba where polar bears that are considered troublesome or dangerous are isolated before they can be relocated.

+### Mon Oct 5
+- A ludic loop is the cycle of doing the same thing again and again because you get just enough reward to keep you coming back

 ### Sun Oct 4
 - It's FOSS has a [category of articles where they explain Linux Jargon](https://itsfoss.com/category/explain/)